 A typical form funnel analytics dashboard

 A poorly written or poorly designed landing page can cost you conversions.
+As much as it is important to follow landing page testing best practices, it is equally crucial to steer clear of common mistakes.
 To ensure you create a landing page that converts, avoid the following:

 - Sending traffic from an ad to your homepage.

 Sending traffic from an ad directly to your homepage may not be ideal because the homepage is designed to cater to a wide range of visitors.
 On the other hand, by sending traffic to a landing page, you can provide visitors with the information they expect based on the ad they clicked.
 It reduces any sort of confusion and enhances the chances of conversion.